 “There are stadiums great by reputation and association which, when first encountered, disappoint.
 The Nou Camp is not among them”.
 So said Simon Inglis, the doyen of all things “stadium”.
 I must admit that I was, from a distance, a little underwhelmed by the Camp Nou.
 Then I paid a visit and I got it loud and clear.
-In the couple of hours I spent wandering around the stadium, the museum and the whole complex, I started to comprehend the size, the history, the symbolism and above all the fact that Futbol Club Barcelona is “Més que un club”.
+In a couple of hours I spent wandering around the stadium, the museum and the whole complex, I started to comprehend the size, the history, the symbolism and above all the fact that Futbol Club Barcelona is “Més que un club”.

 Back in the early fifties when the Camp Nou was first conceived, there was something of a “Stadium War” being conducted by the big clubs in Iberia.
 First off the mark was Real Madrid with their new stadium at Chamartin (It was opened in 1947, but was extended in 1953).
-Portuguese giants Benfica opened their Estadio Da Luz in 1954 and supporting acts were provided in the form of Sevilla’s Estadio Sanchez Pizjuan and Sporting Lisbon’s Estadio Jose Alvalade.
-Barça, even with their souped-up version of the Camp de Les Corts and its 60,000 capacity, were wary of being left behind, and very nearly over committed to the building of the new stadium, which in part, led to the barren years on the pitch during much of the 1960’s.
-The first stone was laid on 28 March 1954 and the proposed 66 million peseta project was to be financed entirely by club socios.
+Portuguese giants Benfica opened their Estadio Da Luz in 1954 and supporting acts were provided in the form of Sevilla’s Estadio Ramón Sánchez Pizjuán and Sporting Lisbon’s Estadio Jose Alvalade.
+Barça, even with their souped-up version of the Camp de Les Corts and its 60,000 capacity, were wary of being left behind, and very nearly overcommitted to the building of the new stadium, which in part, led to the barren years on the pitch during much of the 1960s.
+The first stone at the Camp Nou was laid on 28 March 1954 and the proposed 66 million peseta project was to be financed entirely by club socios.
 Designed by local architects J. Soteras Mauri & F. Mitjans Miro, it would feature two huge tiers and a modern cantilevered roof over the west side.

 Club finances were not helped by the protracted saga that surrounded the sale of Les Corts, and when it was finally sold in 1967, all of the 226 million pesetas raised were used to pay off the club debt.
 With the club’s finances back under control, the club set about rebuilding the team and developing the next stage of the sports complex.
-1971 saw two significant changes.
-The additions of the Palau Blaugrana, an indoor sports hall, and an Ice Rink.
+1971 saw some significant changes.
+The first was the building of the Palau Blaugrana, an indoor sports hall, and an Ice Rink.
 This would be home to the club’s basketball, handball, volleyball, roller hockey & ice hockey teams, and generate valuable additional revenue as a concert arena.
-On the pitch, the great Dutch coach Rinus Michels was employed, and thanks to his persuasive powers, Johan Cryuff chose Barça ahead of Real Madrid.
+On the pitch, the great Dutch coach Rinus Michels was employed, and thanks to his persuasive powers, Johan Cruyff chose Barça ahead of Real Madrid.
 The league title returned to the Camp Nou at the end of the 1973-74 season and the Copa del Rey followed three years later.
 As for the stadium, well with the exception of two electronic scoreboards, it remained unaltered until the lead up to 1982 World Cup.

-The Camp Nou was chosen to stage the opening match at Mundial ’82, along with three second round matches and a semi-final.
-So in 1980 a major reconstruction project began which would result in the capacity increasing to 120,000.
+The Camp Nou was chosen to stage the opening match at Mundial ’82, along with three second-round matches and a semi-final.
+So in 1980, a major reconstruction project began which would result in the capacity increasing to 120,000.
 At a cost of 1,298 million pesetas, an additional third tier was added to the three uncovered sides, along with new scoreboards and floodlights.
 A plaque in the upper foyer commemorates the opening of the remodelled Camp Nou, which saw Belgium defeat then world champions Argentina 1-0.
 The crowd of 95,000 was the highest of any of the matches staged at the Camp Nou, in what was generally a poorly attended World Cup.
 Not that Barça was complaining, they had increased the size of the stadium and for once it didn’t dent the club coffers.
 To round things off, 250 metres to the west of the stadium the club built another, albeit smaller stadium, the Mini Estadi.

-The Camp Nou was now Europe’s largest and most prestigious sporting venue and during the eighties it saw its fair share of sporting and non-sporting activity.
+The Camp Nou was now Europe’s largest and most prestigious sporting venue and during the eighties, it saw its fair share of sporting and non-sporting activity.
 Under the tutelage Terry Venables, the league title was captured in 1984-85 and the Copa del Rey in 1986.
 Pope John Paul II paid a visit in November 1982 and became a member of the club, and practically every 1980’s pop icon seemed to play the stadium.
 Then, with Barcelona winning the right to stage the 1992 Olympiad, the Camp Nou was chosen to host the final of the football tournament.
-The 1992 Olympic soccer tournament also saw matches staged at Espanyol’s Sarrià stadium, Sabadell’s Nova Creu Alta, Real Zaragoza’s La Romareda, Valencia’s Mestella, but it was Spain’s memorable last minute victory over Poland in the final that capped a hugely successful Olympiad for Barcelona.
+The 1992 Olympic soccer tournament also saw matches staged at Espanyol’s Sarrià stadium, Sabadell’s Nova Creu Alta, Real Zaragoza’s La Romareda, Valencia’s Mestalla, but it was Spain’s memorable last-minute victory over Poland in the final that capped a hugely successful Olympiad for Barcelona.

-Structurally, very little has changed at the Camp Nou in the past 25 years.
-There is the perennial changing of the colour configuration of the seats, but when you have over 99,000 of them, it must seem to be a never ending job.
+Structurally, very little has changed at the Camp Nou in the past 30 years.
+There is the perennial changing of the colour configuration of the seats, but when you have over 99,000 of them, it must seem to be a never-ending job.
 There is of course talk of rebuilding or starting afresh elsewhere.
 In 2007 for instance, British architect Sir Norman Foster’s design won a competition to renovate the Camp Nou.
 At an estimated cost of 250 million euros, the plan included the addition of 7,000 seats for a maximum capacity of 106,000.
 To finance this, the board approved the sale of the land on which the Mini Estadi stood, but in 2009 just before work was due to begin the project was halted, thanks to the world financial crisis and subsequent fall in real estate prices.

-This is all very exciting, but what of the stadium today?
-Well it is a truly uplifting experience, even if like me, you visit it in the pouring rain.
+This is all very exciting, but we have previously seen plans and heard words about the redevelopment of the stadium.
+True to form, seven years after the plans were announced, and with the exception of the demolition of the Mini Estadi, nothing has been built.
+And it seems nothing will be built in the foreseeable future, after Barça’s debt rose to over €1 billion.
+As for the Camp Nou, it still is a truly uplifting experience.
+Yes, it is outdated and you really do not want to be sat in the rain when you’ve paid a small fortune for your ticket, but stepping out into the arena for the first time is breath-taking.
+I’ve talked about the problems with sight lines on earlier posts, but even on the top tier, you are still remarkably close to the pitch.
 The Museum, which opened in 1984, is the city’s most popular and it is beautifully choreographed.
-Sure, some of the stairwells are beginning to show their age, but stepping out into the arena for the first time is breath-taking.
-I’ve talked about the problems with sight lines on earlier posts, but even on the top tier, you are still remarkably close to the pitch.
 On the way out of the museum, you pass a video wall, where hundreds of the club’s socios tell you what Barça means to them.
 If you ever wondered why they say “Més que un club”, then you can be in no doubt after watching their video tributes.
-The Camp Nou really is one of the wonders of the footballing world.
+For all its flaws, the Camp Nou really is one of the wonders of the footballing world.